KxSystems/docs/docs/ref/deal.md

 `nemoad
 ```

-!!! warning "Successive calls of Deal"

-    Deal of GUID uses a mix of process ID, current time and IP address to generate the GUID, and successive calls may not allow enough time for the current time reading to change.
+??? danger "Deal of GUID uses a mix of process ID, current time and IP address to generate the GUID, and successive calls may not allow enough time for the current time reading to change."

     <pre><code class="language-q">
     q)count distinct {-1?0ng}each til 10